StudioGobo/UECollisionQueryTools/README.md

 # UECollisionQueryTools
-This repo contains code for the CollisionQueryTestActor tool, mentioned in the Unreal Fest 2023 talk 'Making Sense Of Collision Data'.
+This repo contains code for the CollisionQueryTestActor tool, mentioned in the Unreal Fest 2023 talk _Making Sense Of Collision Data_.
+A recording of the talk is available here: https://www.youtube.com/watch?v=xIQI6nXFygA

 This is a simple actor to help with testing collision queries and understanding collision data in levels in Unreal Engine.
 The actor can be configured to perform any collision query on tick.